 To make the network end-to-end trainable, the quantization component, which is not differentiable based on the definition, should be designed carefully and approximated by a differentiable process.
-Some works replace the true quantization with additive uniform noise [20], [24] while others use direct rounding in forwarding and backpropagate the gradient of y=x.
-In addition, Agustsson et al. [18] proposes replacing direct scalar quantization with soft-to-hard vector quantization to make the quantization smoother.
-Dumas et al. [39] designs a model that additionally learns the quantization parameters.
-As it is non-trivial to train a variational autoencoder (VAE) [40] based model that incorporates quantization, advanced optimization techniques for image compression are still being extensively studied recently [41].
+Some works replace the true quantization with additive uniform noise [20], [24] while others use direct rounding in forwarding and back-propagate the gradient of y = x.
+In addition, Agustsson et al. [18] proposes replacing direct scalar quantization with soft-tohard vector quantization to make the quantization smoother.
+Dumas et al. [39] designs a model that Paper Title